CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 4.1.Ti=APPLICATION OF PROCEEDS

-Until the Discharge of First Lien Obligations and the Discharge of Second Lien Obligations, and regardless of whether an Insolvency Proceeding has been commenced, Collateral or Proceeds received in connection with an Enforcement Action or subject to section 6.7, “Reorganization Securities,” received in connection with any Insolvency Proceeding involving a Grantor will be applied
+Until the Discharge of First Lien Obligations and the Discharge of Second Lien Obligations, and regardless of whether an Insolvency Proceeding has been commenced, Collateral or Proceeds received in connection with an Enforcement Action or subject to section 6.7, “Reorganization Securities,&rdquo; received in connection with any Insolvency Proceeding involving a Grantor will be applied

 4.1.1.sec=first, to the payment in full or cash collateralization of all First Lien Obligations that are not Excess First Lien Obligations,